-Join Patrick Royal for an in-depth discussion in this video Debugging, part of Up and Running with MATLAB.
+Join Patrick Royal for an in-depth discussion in this video Debugging, part of Learning MATLAB.

 - Installing MATLAB

 - Working with matrix and scalar operations